In this New Jersey backyard, an Aussie-grown gardener has come up with new landscaping tricks and techniques

 There is a resident woodchuck that likes to eat my seedlings in spring, making it a good reason to start them indoors.

 Susie, a black garden snake, sighted of a morning on a good day, likes to feast on slugs.
 This keeps their numbers down and saves my plants.
 What a friend to have in the garden.
 Scary, but good.

 A black garden snake named Susie works to keep the slug population down in this urban oasis

 An aerial shot of the yard in the autumn months

 Helena Gouros is an Australian who lived in Europe for years and is now an urban gardener in New York City and its surrounds.
-To promote the fun and pleasure of urban gardening she is launching an interactive vlog in 2017.

 For more information about Helena and her garden escapades at her website, The Urban Garden Companion.